What are the best box sets on Sky TV right now?

-So dive in to discover my favourite new shows and box sets on Sky TV for 2018.
+So dive in to discover my favourite new shows and the best box sets on Sky TV for 2022.
 Whatever mood you’re in, something here should suit!
+Just remember that box sets do tend to come and go at different points in the year so if you see a favourite, download it!

 Six Feet Under S1-6